 So if staging is so effective, why isn’t staging a standard procedure for all real estate agents?
-Well, it already is in many areas of the country, as well as in the luxury real estate niche.
+Well, it already is in many areas of the country, especially as in the luxury real estate niche.

 But there are still a large number of agents and home sellers that don’t see the value of staging.
 Some don’t want to bother with the extra effort that comes with staging.
 Other agents had a lackluster experience with it (typically because they took a DIY approach), and don’t feel like staging worked for them.

-However, by far the most common reason why agents and home sellers skip staging is money.
-Hiring a professional stager, purchasing the furniture, and making the home look as beautiful as possible costs money.
-Usually quite a bit.
+However, the most common reason agents and home sellers skip staging is money.
+Hiring a professional stager, purchasing the furniture, and making the home look as beautiful as possible costs money – usually quite a bit.

 And while staging DOES help increase a home’s asking price, professionally staging a home can cost about as much as the typical first price drop on a home.
 Seeing the price tag for professional staging can often scare a home seller looking to make as much as possible on the sale of their home.

 Seeing as effective staging can be, and how much technology has improved over the years, is it possible to convincingly do virtual staging of a home?
 Thankfully, the answer to that is yes.
 Not only is it possible, but it’s also surprisingly affordable.